 That’s what I would have given to both these people.
 The third candidate had been through breast cancer and chemotherapy and the question was what diet should she be on?
 The presenter said that the only proven factors that promote cancer are smoking, alcohol and obesity, but there is a fourth and that is a high GL, or high sugar diet.
 Studies are very consistent about this.
 I have a whole section on it in my book Say No to Cancer.
 I think one of the current misinterpretations is that obesity is driving all these conditions.
 It is more likely that losing blood sugar control is the driver of both these conditions and also weight gain.
 One of the reasons for this is that the more you lose blood sugar control the more insulin you make because the insulin you make doesn’t work well enough due to insulin resistance.
 High insulin also consistently promotes cancer cell growth.
 The girl that was fighting cancer with diet had opted to avoid all dairy products, instead having soya, rich in phytoestrogens.

 The dietician said this was a ‘hypothesis’, not yet proven but didn’t recommend she stop doing it.
 The less dairy a country consumes the less is the incidence of cancer.
 Also, there’s some evidence that the more phytoestrogen rich foods, such as beans and lentils, the less cancer too.
-The likely reason for this is two fold: milk both contains oestrogens, and most breast cancers are oestrogen positive.
+The likely reason for this is two fold: milk both contains oestrogens, and most breast cancers are Oestrogen is one of the main female sex hormones…. positive.
 But milk also promotes higher levels of insulin-like growth factor (IGF-1) which is known to be a direct promoter of cancer cell growth.
 The phytoestrogens in beans latch onto oestrogen receptors in cells but don’t send a ‘grow’ signal.
 Some scientists think they block the potentially harmful effects of hormonal growth promoters such as oestrogen and IGF-1.
 The ‘unproven’ bit is that some studies that have looked at the difference in cancer incidence in the UK compared to milk consumption haven’t found a clear link.
 This is a subject I go into in a lot of detail in Say No to Cancer.

 a) potatoes don’t contain much in the way of flavonoids and